Join Our Mailing List

 Ms. Sculti is a graduate of Fordham University where she earned her Bachelor of Science in Psychology and currently resides in Harrison, New York.
 She is a parishioner at St. Gregory’s the Great in Harrison and previously was a member of the National Organization of Italian American Women (NOIAW).
 Ms. Sculti is of Italian descent from the regions of Sicilia and Campania.

-Mr. Ackermann currently serves as the Executive Vice President and Chief Operating Officer of Lighthouse Guild International and President of a number of Lighthouse Guild Subsidiary Corporations.
+For the previous five years he was the Executive Vice President and Chief Operating Officer of Lighthouse Guild International and President of a number of Lighthouse Guild Subsidiary Corporations.
+He had full responsibility for all operational aspects of the $1.2 Billion not-for-profit corporation’s programs and services.
+He is also served on the Board of Directors and the Membership Board of the enterprise’s parent corporation.
 Lighthouse Guild is the nation’s leading not-for-profit vision and healthcare organization, with a long-standing heritage of addressing the needs of people who are blind or visually impaired as well as those with multiple disabilities or chronic medical conditions.
+Lighthouse Guild was formed as a result of a merger which Mr. Ackermann was influential in accomplishing between Lighthouse International and Jewish Guild Healthcare for the Blind.
+Before this, Mr. Ackermann served as the President and CEO of Lighthouse International for five years.

 Prior to joining Lighthouse International, Mr. Ackermann served in various senior management positions at Saint Vincent’s Hospital and Medical Center beginning in 1983, and held the position of Chief Administrative Officer of the hospital until June 2007.
 He was also President of the SVCMC Foundation.

 From 2007 through 2009, Mr. Ackermann served as the Special Assistant to His Eminence, Edward Cardinal Egan and Executive Director of the Office of the Papal Visit for the Archdiocese of New York.
 In this capacity he was responsible for all aspects of the Pastoral Visit to The Archdiocese of New York by His Holiness Pope Benedict XVI in April 2008.
+He coordinated the planning and execution of eight major events in and around the City of New York during the Holy Father’s visit.
+Mr. Ackermann coordinated all federal, state, and city agencies involved in the visit as well as the various offices of the Vatican and the Archdiocese of New York.
 In 2015, he assisted in the planning and execution of Pope Francis’s visit to New York and coordinated the Time/Fortune Global Forum at the Vatican in 2016.

 Mr. Ackermann holds a Bachelor of Arts Degree from the Catholic University of America and a Master of Science Degree in Healthcare Management from New York University.
-He has served as an Adjunct Professor in the Graduate School of Management and Urban Professions of the New School University; a Clinical Instructor in the Robert F. Wagner Graduate School of New York University, New York; and a Visiting Professor at Drew University, Madison, NJ.
+He serves as an Adjunct Professor at Long Island University, and previously in the Graduate School of Management and Urban Professions of the New School University; a Clinical Instructor in the Robert F. Wagner Graduate School of New York University, New York; and a Visiting Professor at Drew University, Madison, NJ.
 He has spoken on healthcare management issues at conferences sponsored by the American Hospital Association, the United Hospital Fund, the Association of American Medical Colleges, the National Science Foundation, the U.S. Department of Health and Human Services, the Healthcare Financial Management Association and the National Managed Health Care Congress.

-He is currently Chairman of the Board of Directors of both The Vision Serve Alliance (St. Louis) and The Age Related Macular Degeneration Alliance International (London).
-He also serves on the boards of directors of: Vision 20/20 USA (New York), The Usher III Initiative (Chicago), the Same Sky Foundation (New York), and the Visionary Media Group (New York).
-He has also been active in working the Path to Peace Foundation supporting the Holy See’s Mission to the United Nations.
-Most recently Mr. Ackermann was named to the Board of Trustees of the Saint Pio Foundation.
+He was Chairman of the Board of Directors of both, The Vision Serve Alliance (St. Louis) and The Age Related Macular Degeneration Alliance International (London).
+He also served on the boards of directors of: Vision 20/20 USA (New York), The Usher III Initiative (Chicago), the Same Sky Foundation (New York), and the Visionary Media Group (New York).
+Previously he was Chairperson of the Howell Township Education Foundation.
+Prior to that he served as a Howell Township, NJ Committee Person and Mayor of Howell Township, NJ for one term.

 Press and Newsletters editor (board member)